holli-holzer/mechwarrior-online-starter/README.md

     MWODirectory = C:\Program Files\MechWarrior Online\Bin32

-Game executabe directory, you only need to change this if you picked an alternative location while installing the game.
+Game executable directory, you only need to change this if you picked an alternative location while installing the game.

     MWOScreenLoops = 3